slds-lmu/paper_2023_cooper/README.md

 ### Section 3: High-Dimensional Data

 - A batchtools script analogous to `1-run-batchtools.R`
-- Lines 106f will need to be adapted to a local environment.
+- Lines 91f will need to be adapted to a local environment.
+See instructions below for running them locally.
-- The number of replications can be changed using the `repls` variable in line 15.
+- The number of replications can be changed using the `repls` variable in line 15: `repls = 1000`.
 - Results are stored in `results/` as .rds files
    - `2-results-varsel-csc-varsel.rds` for the variable selection performance scores.
    - `2-results-varsel-csc-perf.rds` for the prediction performance scores.